-Exclusions: PHE 250H/PHE 350H, students enrolled in the CTEP program may not enrol in an educational placement.
-Prerequisites: You must have followed the appropriate precourse procedures in the year preceding course enrolment, be entering 3rd year (or higher), and obtain instructor approval.
+Exclusions: KPE 350Y, PHE 250H/PHE 350H

+Prerequisites: You must have followed the appropriate pre-course procedures in the year preceding course enrolment, be entering 3rd year (or higher), and obtain instructor approval.

 Notes: Classroom/tutorial sessions are two hours per week in addition to placement hours.
 For more information visit the professional placement page on our website.
 Please refer to pg.
 53 for information on ancillary fees.